Syngenta's $10 bln Shanghai IPO to fund growth and acquisitions | Business

 The company's prospectus to list on Shanghai's Nasdaq-style STAR Market was posted online by the Shanghai Stock Exchange on Friday, confirming details reported this week by Reuters after the application was filed on Wednesday.
 "Syngenta Group will expand and renovate its production facility and implement strategic acquisition to meet growing market needs," the company said in the document.

 "Syngenta Group will expand and renovate its production facility and implement strategic acquisition to meet growing market needs," the company said in the document.
-Syngenta said in the filing that its application to list on the STAR Market had been approved and it would issue up to 2.79 billion shares.
+The Shanghai Stock Exchange filing showed Syngenta’s application to list on the STAR Market had been accepted and the company plans to issue up to 2.79 billion shares.

 A secondary listing for Syngenta is also being considered that could take place less than a year after its debut, with exchanges in Zurich, London and New York among the options being examined, the people said.
 Proceeds will fund acquisitions, including deals already announced to buy Yangnong Agrochemical and Valagro, the filing said.